 Breed Characteristics and Appearance

 The Chesapeake Bay Retriever is a strong, muscular dog with a short, thick coat.
-The most common colors are brown and black, but they can also be yellow or red.
+The most common colors are brown, but they can also be yellow or red.
 The hair is usually longer on the back and shoulders, forming a “mane” that helps protect the dog from cold water and icy weather.